Codecademy/docs/content/cpp/concepts/maps/terms/empty/empty.md

   //Store the return value of the .empty() member function in a boolean variable, 'isEmpty'. bool isEmpty = emptyMap.empty();

-  //Use the value in 'isEmpty' to display whether the map is empty or not. isEmpty ? printf("The map is empty.") : printf("The map is not empty");
+  //Use the value stored in 'isEmpty' to display whether the map is empty or not. isEmpty ? printf("The map is empty.") : printf("The map is not empty");

   return 0;